OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`buffer pool`.

    call stack
       Known also as execution stack.
 A stack that stores the function call sequence and the return address for each function.

+   Cartesian product
+      For sets, this is another name for the :term:`set product`.

    ceiling
       Written :math:`\lceil x \rceil`, for real value :math:`x` the